Daph1986/Postfly-business-card-creator/README.md

 <!-- 1.
 [Autoprefixer CSS](https://autoprefixer.github.io/) to optimize the use of vendor extensions in the CSS code. -->

 #### For research when I forgot how things worked again:

 1. [Code Institute LMS](https://learn.codeinstitute.net/login)
 2. [W3schools](https://www.w3schools.com/)
 3. [Stackoverflow](https://stackoverflow.com/)
 4. [Materialize](https://materializecss.com/)

 ### Other

 1. [Fabric](http://fabricjs.com/)
 As a libary to make the functions work on the canvas
 2. [cdnjs](https://cdnjs.com/) to get the js cdn's from
 3. [JustSunOne](https://www.youtube.com/watch?v=mghXNWvVGTs) his tutorials about Fabric were followed to get an understanding of how things worked
 4. [Our Code World](https://ourcodeworld.com/articles/read/1016/how-to-create-your-own-t-shirt-designer-using-fabricjs-in-javascript) this example was used as an inspiration for the business card creator tool.
+5. [GitHub Wiki TOC generator](https://ecotrust-canada.github.io/markdown-toc/) this creates a table of contents for Markdown, manny thanks to follow student Aukje (byIlsa_lead) for sharing this.

 ### Acknowledgements

 + My mentor from Code Institute, thank you Narender for your time and guidance.
 + My husband, thank you Django for taking care of our son more so I can work on my education and thank you for your patience!
 <!-- + Special thanks to my colleagues, my husband, friends and family for their support, tips, and for testing my site. -->